 4 Things That Prevent New Patient Referrals

-If not, you might be making an easy-to-avoid blunder that’s counteracting your hard work and keeping your patients from referring.
+Case in point, you might be making an easy-to-avoid blunder that’s counteracting your hard work and keeping your patients from referring.

-Let’s talk about the top four blunders we see in offices and how to avoid them.
+Discussing the top four blunders we see in offices and how to avoid them.

 1. You Don’t Communicate